fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricApplicationName.md

 # Get-ServiceFabricApplicationName

 ## SYNOPSIS
-Gets the name of the application for a Service Fabric service.
+Gets the Service Fabric Application name from the Service Fabric Service name.

 ## SYNTAX